-So, how do you determine whether or not the name is taken or not?
-You need to check with the Colorado Secretary of State.
-You can check to see if the name is already registered with the Secretary of State on this site before filing:
+So, how do you determine whether the name is taken?
+You check with the Colorado Secretary of State.
+You can see if the name is already registered with the Secretary of State before filing.

-You can file a Statement of Reservation of Name form with the Colorado Secretary of State on this page.
+You can file a Statement of Reservation of Name form with the Colorado Secretary of State.

-Here’s a page with a list of forms for trade name registration from the Secretary of State.
+Here’s a list of forms for trade name registration from the Secretary of State.